 It is used by many transcribers, bloggers, writers, editors, proofreaders, and even teachers to find and check errors.

 Transcribers type fast and it’s very easy to miss little but important details like a comma or an apostrophe.
 Quality and productivity definitely will increase if you can spot mistakes quickly.

 1. Use Grammarly as an add-on for MS Word.

-1. Download the application for MS Office and install on your computer.
+1. Download the application for MS Office and install it on your computer.
 You’ll be prompted to sign up.